spatie/db-dumper/README.md

     ->dumpToFile('dump.sql');
 ```

 Spatie is a webdesign agency based in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).

 ## Requirements
-`mysqldump` should be installed, if the database id MySQL.
+For dumping MySQL-db's `mysqldump` should be installed
-`pg_dump` should be installed, if the database is PostgreSQL.
+For dumping PostgreSQL-db's `pg_dump` should be installed.

 ## Installation